Adventures In Book Nookery

 I started following the instructions step by step, which meant I started by making books.
 The instructions don’t actually say to use glue, but it’s clear that glue was needed but was not included in the kit.
 I opted to use my bookmaker’s glue, dispensed from one of the precision-tip applicator bottles I’ve had for years.

 The first step instructed me to take the MDF pieces L11 (6 of them) from their sheet, which required using the utility knife to carefully sever the tiny bits of MDF still holding the shapes in their sheet.
 Then I used the little nail file to rub away any rough edges that were left.
-Once the MDF piece were ready, I cut out the book covers as directed, which meant I cut the 6 book covers out of grouping 20.
+Once the MDF pieces were ready, I cut out the book covers as directed, which meant I cut the 6 book covers out of grouping 20.
 After that, it was easy to glue one cover onto each wooden book shape.
 I started on the second grouping of books and then paused to read ahead in the directions far enough to realize that I would be making a bunch of books and then glueing them into groups.
 So I set aside a piece of paper and labeled them as per the directions (book 1, book 2, and then later pile of books 1, pile of books 2).
 I’m very glad I thought to label them because once I had a bunch of groups, I wouldn’t have easily been able to figure out which grouping was which if they weren’t labeled.
 When I’d made all the books and glued them into their groups, I had 2 books left over.
 I’m sure I’ll think of something to do with them…

 Then on to all the other premade pieces, mostly furniture.
 In prying some of the MDF pieces out of their sheets, I sometimes pulled away a little bit of the finish on the side that would show.
 Not to worry…I used my Liquid Acrylic paint in Burnt Sienna and a tiny paintbrush to paint over anything that I thought might be visible but which wasn’t perfectly finished.
 Things were going well enough when tragedy struck.
 Sorry, that’s not quite right.
 What I meant was…tragedy struck!
 I broke a chair leg, pulling it out of its MDF sheet.
 There was a brief freak out and then I remembered that I had glue and that the chair wasn’t going to be load bearing, and therefore only needed a cosmetic repair.
 I glued it back together, painted over the visible join, and moved on with my life, vowing to stop overreacting to every little setback.
 (Yeah, I don’t think I’m going to stop overreacting.
 But it’s good to have life goals.)